JuniorBecari10/bfc/README.md

 `bfc` is highly configurable.
 Here's the table of them:

+### Mandatory

 The first argument is _mandatory_.
-The user must choose from these:
+The user must choose one from these:

 Name|Description
 ---|---